 Icon of Christ the High Priest dressed in Byzantine bishop’s vestments by Sergey Radonezhsky and Evfimy of Suzdal

-It’s pretty certain that Jesus left the tomb naked but put on some kind of garment before he met with the apostles.
-Likewise, in the ancient church the newly baptized emerged naked from the baptismal font and were clothed in white tunics (albs) to take their place, for the first time, at the Eucharistic feast.
-This solemn celebration of Christian initiation came to be celebrated preeminently at the Easter Vigil.
+Likewise, in the ancient church the newly baptized emerged naked from the baptismal font, which was often described as a tomb in the preaching of the church fathers, and were clothed in white tunics (albs) to take their place for the first time at the Eucharistic feast.
+The solemn celebration of Christian initiation came to be celebrated preeminently at the Easter Vigil.
 It may be in deference to the newly baptized putting on their new garments that the custom arose of Christians wearing new clothes to church on Easter Day.
 Can we see in the wearing of new clothes on Easter a renewal of our own Baptism as we gather “at the Lamb’s high feast?”

 Wearing new clothes on Easter even became the opportunity for a procession.
 The origin of the famous Easter parade down Fifth Avenue in New York City was the procession of the members of Holy Communion Episcopal Church on Broadway who, under the leadership of their rector William A. Muhlenberg in the 1840s, brought Easter flowers to the indigent patients of St. Luke’s Infirmary, which the parish had founded.
 (Muhlenberg was one of the first to place flowers on the altar in American churches.)
 The congregation was sent from the Easter liturgy to serve the Lord and love their neighbors, bringing with them the joy and hope of the gospel of Christ as they paraded in their new Easter clothes (and bonnets!) with flowers and gifts to gladden the lives of the poor and the sick.
 The idea of an Easter parade caught on and unfortunately, like many things, lost its original religious purpose as it became a major social event in New York and other cities.

 We don’t seem to have Easter parades of people strolling down the street in their new Easter clothes, but maybe it’s an idea waiting to be revived for its original intent.
-So here’s another little incident, although not in the gospels but something that has to be concluded from the accounts, that is not without potential significance for us.
-Jesus had new Easter clothes to wear when he greeted people, and so do we as we celebrate on our bodies the new reality that dawned on the day of resurrection.
+So here’s another little incident, although not in the gospels but something that has to be concluded from the gospel accounts, that is not without potential significance for us.
+If Jesus had new Easter clothes to wear when he greeted people, we might also wear new clothes as we celebrate the new reality that dawned on the day of resurrection.

 Pastor Frank Senn